zlatanvasovic/hackwork/README.md

 ## Directory organization

-Hackwork has classic directory organization.
+Hackwork projects should have simple directory organization.

 ```
 .